wavefrontHQ/wavefront-dropwizard-metrics-sdk-java/README.md

 # Welcome to the Wavefront Dropwizard Metrics SDK

-The Wavefront by Tanzu Observability by Wavefront Dropwizard Metrics SDK for Java is a library that supports reporting [Dropwizard metrics and histograms](https://metrics.dropwizard.io) to Wavefront.
+The Tanzu Observability by Wavefront Dropwizard Metrics SDK for Java is a library that supports reporting [Dropwizard metrics, delta counters, and histograms](https://metrics.dropwizard.io) to Wavefront.

 **Before you start implementing, let us make sure you are using the correct SDK!**